kparc/k/README.md

 ### devmode

-in case the installer finds a directory named `shakti` in your `$HOME`, it will check out the documentation and examples from `shakti.sh` into that directory.
+in case the installer finds a directory named `shakti` in your `$HOME`, it will check out documentation and examples from `shakti.sh` into that directory.

 ### faq